Jacobs Surname Meaning, History & Origin

-Jacobs Surname Genealogy
+Jacobs Surname Meaning

 The Hebrew Yaakov and the Biblical Jacob are the sources for the surname Jacobs and its variants.
 The Jewish surnames from Yaakov include Yakov, Jacob, Jacoby and Jacobowitz, as well as Jacobs.

 - Jacobs Family Tree.
 Jacobs from the Isle of Wight.